BADM 500. The Successful MBA--Executive Skills. 2 Credits.

 ACCT 509.
 Accounting Information for Decision and Control.
 3 Credits.

 Management accounting concepts and their application in internal planning, control, and decision-making.
-Prerequisite: ACCT 502.
+Prerequisites: ACCT 502, ACCT 522, ACCT 200, or completion of Ivy Software's "Financial Accounting Cycle with Supplements" online bootcamp course.
 F,S.

 A business intelligence (BI) system is an information system that supports decision making process.
 BI is also about creating strategic value for organizations based on data.
 This course provides critical thinking and self-learning abilities by discovering the business intelligence and data analytic challenges.
 The expected outcome of the course will allow each student to have a solid understanding of current and emerging issues and best practices of data visualization and data analytics.
 Students will also gain a strong business process analysis experience.
 The course will challenge each student in her/his ability to use big data, predictive data analysis, data gathering techniques, data warehouse, knowledge management, data mart, and data mining systems.
 These challenges are becoming a prevalent factor in the present turbulent business environment.
 Prerequisite: Admission to the MBA program or department consent required.
 F,S.